Sol-Global-Management/repository-1/cl9gtm6xx000l09lbhyy47joh.md

 We can allow every human to use any land.
 We can create a database that shows the most beneficial uses of every type and lot of land.

-In the English-speaking nation we can manage rights to land as we please.
+In the English-speaking nation, we can manage rights to land as we please.
 We can manage land in various groups of users.

 b. the right to earn income from the good

 We pay one another to ship e.g. ore or plants off it.
-We can agree on schedules according to which to move resources across the Earth, so that we benefit from them over certain periods of time.
+We can agree on schedules according to which to move resources across the Earth, so that we benefit from them over certain periods.

 c. the right to transfer the good to others